- What is a statutory declaration?

-A statutory declaration is a written statement that you sign and declare to be true and correct in the presence of an authorised witness.
+A statutory declaration is a written statement that you (the declarant) sign and declare to be true and correct in the presence of an authorised witness.

 By signing it, you agree that the information in it is true.
 You can be charged with a criminal offence if the information is false.
 You can receive a fine of up to 600 penalty units, imprisonment for up to 5 years or both.

 Statutory declarations are used for many purposes, including to :